jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

 To add a DPS configuration, you only need to go to “DPS Settings” and click the “Add” button.
 If you have QR codes with the settings, you can also tap on the QR Code button.

-5.2.1 Manual input
+### Manual input

 If you are going through the manual process, the application will ask for the information below:

-A name for the new configuration (unlocks the use of the QR Code button from this form) The DPS Scope Id (see the prerequisites section and the Azure CLI script) The Primary Key (see the prerequisites section and the Azure CLI script) The Secondary Key, not mandatory, depending on what type of tests you want to complete
+ - A name for the new configuration (unlocks the use of the QR Code button from this form)

-NOTE
+ - The DPS Scope Id (see the prerequisites section and the Azure CLI script)
+ - The Primary Key (see the prerequisites section and the Azure CLI script)
+ - The Secondary Key, not mandatory, depending on what type of tests you want to complete

+[!NOTE]
+>
-The Primary (and optional Secondary) Keys are only needed with the Symmetric Key security type.
+>The Primary (and optional Secondary) Keys are only needed with the Symmetric Key security type.
+>

-X509CA does not require any key.
+>X509CA does not require any key.
 From the device perspective, it only requires a device (leaf) certificate issued from the certificates registered in the DPS (verified) and use at Enrollment Group levels.